 Get rid of whitefly and mites in your garden by spraying plants with 1/2 cup soda ash to 6 litres of water.

 Soak dirty clothes in a bucket with ½ cup of soda ash as a pre-wash soak.

 Dilute ½ cup in 1 litre of warm water and spray on lichen to kill it.

 Use soda ash on your drains every couple of weeks to keep them clear, pour 1/4 cup down the drain and flush with water.
 For drains that are already clogged, pour down a cup of soda ash followed by three cups of boiling water, repeat this twice.

 Cleaning your rubbish bin with a strong solution will help to remove dirt and grime.

-Remove stains on concrete by sprinkling on and adding water until you have a paste, leave overnight then scrub with a brush and hose off.
+Remove mould on outdoor furniture by sprinkling on and adding water, give it a scrub then leave overnight, scrub again and hose off.